tadaszelvys/server-library/README.md

 [![Latest Unstable Version](https://poser.pugx.org/Spomky-Labs/oauth2-server-library/v/unstable.png)](https://packagist.org/packages/Spomky-Labs/oauth2-server-library)
 [![License](https://poser.pugx.org/Spomky-Labs/oauth2-server-library/license.png)](https://packagist.org/packages/Spomky-Labs/oauth2-server-library)

+*Note 1: this library is still in development.
+The first stable release will be tagged as `v1.0.x`.
+All tags `v0.x.y` must be considered as unstable.*
-*Note: if you use Symfony, [a bundle is available](https://github.com/Spomky-Labs/OAuth2ServerBundle).*
+*Note 2: if you use Symfony, [a bundle is in development](https://github.com/Spomky-Labs/OAuth2ServerBundle).*

 This library provides components to build an authorization server based on the OAuth2 Framework protocol ([RFC6749](https://tools.ietf.org/html/rfc6749)) and associated features.